UnaBiz/sigfox-tracker/README.md

 ## UnaKit

-This project calls the UnaKit library for sending GPS data to the SIGFOX cloud:
+This project calls the UnaShield library for sending GPS data to the SIGFOX cloud:

 https://github.com/UnaBiz/unabiz-arduino